It was at the 1989 Frankfurt Motor Show that BMW presented a car that would become one of its modern classics: the 8-Series Coupe.

 And over its lifetime, BMW sold 30,621 8-Series Coupes, with exactly 24 of those hand-built at the Rosslyn plant in South Africa (for tax reasons, assembling the cars there was cheaper than importing them).
 More than two-thirds - over 20,000, then - were fitted with the V12, and just one in six came with a six-speed manual.

+Now, rumours are swirling about a return.
 We rather like the BMW 8-Series, because it’s a big, luxury two-door BMW barge.
-Don’t forget, our very own Richard Hammond even bought an old 850 CI on TG telly years ago.
-And thus, in honour of its 25th anniversary, here are ten reasons why the ol’ girl is great.
+Here are ten reasons why the ol’ girl is great.